Building 429: History

 Building 429 started out with Essential Records by releasing Listen to the Sound.
 Throughout 2011 and 2012, Building 429 released new singles "Listen to the Sound", "Right Beside You" and "Where I Belong".
-The single, "Where I Belong" was No. 1 on the Billboard NCA charts and was named the 2013 Billboard Magazine Christian Song of the Year.
+The single "Where I Belong" was No. 1 on the Billboard NCA charts and was named the 2013 Billboard Magazine Christian Song of the Year.
+"Where I Belong" has been certified as a gold record.

 On June 4, 2013, Building 429 released We Won't Be Shaken, their eighth studio album.
 The CD debuted at No. 1 on the Billboard Christian Albums chart.

-On April 29, 2015 (in celebration of 4/29), Building 429 released "Impossible" as the single for their ninth studio album, Unashamed, which was released in September 2015.

-In 2018, the band participated in the I Am A Christian Tour featuring New Song, Citizen Way, and Caitie Hurst.
-In 2019, the band participated in the Live the Journey Tour featuring Blanca, Stars Go Dim, The Color, We Are Vessel, and Sanctus Real.
-Also in 2019, the band participated in A Thrill of Hope Tour.